 By default, the linker does not display a message when it creates an output section that is not defined in the SECTIONS directive.
-You can use the --warn\sections linker option (see Section 8.4.32) to cause the linker to display a message when it creates a new output section.
+You can use the --warn_sections linker option (see Section 8.4.34) to cause the linker to display a message when it creates a new output section.

 After the linker determines the composition of all output sections, it must allocate them into configured memory.
 The MEMORY directive specifies which portions of memory are configured.
-If there is no MEMORY directive, the linker uses the default configuration as shown in Example 8-16.
+If there is no MEMORY directive, the linker uses the default configuration as shown in Default Allocation for TMS320C28x Devices.
 (See Section 8.5.4 for more information on configuring memory.)